 I will warn you now, the process can be a bit finicky since the sugar glass is so, so thin.
 Just try your best, get a feel for the motions, and don’t fret if your first dome doesn’t turn out.
-I broke probably 9 out of 10 domes trying to get the perfect shape when I first started learning this process.
+I broke probably 8 or 9 out of 10 domes trying to get the perfect shape when I first started learning this process.

 And, here’s a warning you can’t miss: use extreme caution when working with hot isomalt!